JPM Stock Price Today (July 2026) — JPMorgan Chase & Co. Analysis & Key Metrics 2026-07-17

 Common investor questions about JPMorgan Chase & Co.

 Based on current valuation metrics for JPMorgan Chase & Co.
-(JPM): The trailing P/E ratio is 14.89, which is below the market average of ~20-22, suggesting the stock may be undervalued relative to peers.
-The forward P/E is 13.21, lower than the trailing P/E, suggesting analysts expect earnings improvement.
-The PEG ratio is 1.67, near 1.0, suggesting roughly fair value relative to growth.
-Price-to-Book is 2.42.
-Price-to-Sales is 4.80.
+(JPM): The trailing P/E ratio is 16.34, which is in line with broader market averages.
+The forward P/E is 13.84, lower than the trailing P/E, suggesting analysts expect earnings improvement.
+The PEG ratio is 1.73, near 1.0, suggesting roughly fair value relative to growth.
+Price-to-Book is 2.66.
+Price-to-Sales is 5.27.
 Valuation should be compared to Banks - Diversified industry peers for context, as different sectors trade at different multiples.

 Yes, JPMorgan Chase & Co.
-(JPM) pays a dividend with a current yield of approximately 2.01%.
+(JPM) pays a dividend with a current yield of approximately 1.76%.
 The annualized dividend rate is $5.90 per share.
 The payout ratio is 28.2%, which is conservative and suggests the dividend is well-covered by earnings with room for future increases.
-The most recent ex-dividend date was 2026-04-06.
+The most recent ex-dividend date was 2026-07-06T00:00:00.000Z.

 Key risks for JPMorgan Chase & Co.
 (JPM) investors include: 1.
 Broader market and macroeconomic risks (interest rates, inflation, geopolitical events).
 2. Banks - Diversified sector-specific competitive pressures.
 Investors should diversify and consider their risk tolerance before investing.